Workers' Compensation In-Depth

 Report the injury to your employer

-If possible, report the injury in writing and keep a copy of the report for personal records.
+If possible, report the injury in writing to your employer and keep a copy of the report for personal records.

 Complete a claim form

 No matter how your employer learns of the incident, it must offer you a claim form immediately.
-Until this claim form is completed, the employer has no obligation to provide you benefits.
+Until this claim form is completed, the employer has no obligation to provide you with benefits.
 Make sure the claim form is filled out completely and specifically.
 Keep a copy of your completed claim form.
-Once your employer receives your claim form, it is then the employer's responsibility to immediately notify its workers' compensation insurance company and arrange medical assistance for you.
+Once your employer receives your claim form, it is then the employer's responsibility to immediately notify its workers' compensation insurance carrier.
+They will then arrange medical assistance for you.